netmex/sqrip-woocommerce/README.txt

 4. sqrip API Key

 == Changelog ==

+= 1.7.3 : May 2023 – Service Update =
+* Issues with file name adjustments solved;
+* Payment Comparison can be turned off, preventing order status mix-up;
+* Problems in some instances with the API token verification resolved.

 = 1.7.2 : May 2023 – Service Update =
 * Link to updated QR invoice corrected;